alexandru/alexn.org/_posts/2023-04-17-integrating-akka-with-cats-effect-3.md

 } yield awaitDone
 ```

-If we have this on our hands, we can easily describe a reusable app logic meant for executing Akka Stream graphs, which can take care of most things:
+If we have this on our hands, we can easily describe a reusable app logic meant for executing Akka Stream graphs, which can take care of most things.
+And we base it on [IOApp](https://typelevel.org/cats-effect/api/3.x/cats/effect/IOApp.html):

 ```scala
 trait ProcessorApp extends IOApp {